UOA-CS732-SE750-Students-2022/project-group-magenta-mice/README.md

 Run `npm run e2e` to execute the end-to-end tests via [Cypress](https://www.cypress.io).

+You will need in the frontend-e2e folder:
+- `cypress.env.json`
+  - Copy in a user UID from https://console.firebase.google.com/u/1/project/simulate-exchange/authentication/users (or your equivalent)
+  - This will require at least one user logged in for the first time
+- `serviceAccount.json`
+  - Generate and rename into file from https://console.firebase.google.com/u/1/project/simulate-exchange/settings/serviceaccounts/adminsdk (or your equivalent)

+You can see what they should look like in the `cypress.env.sample.json` and  `serviceAccount.sample.json`  files

+Run frontend e2e test with `npm run frontend-e2e`

 ## Understanding the Workspace

 Run `nx graph` to see a diagram of the dependencies of your projects.